Sweet Dew incident: Slaughter of the officials

-Meanwhile, by this point, Qiu Shiliang and the other eunuchs had realized that Emperor Wenzong was complicit with this plot, and they were openly cursing the emperor in his presence.
-It was said that Emperor Wenzong was so fearful that he was unable to speak.
+Meanwhile, by this point, Qiu Shiliang and the other eunuchs had realized that Emperor Wenzong was complicit with this plot, and were openly cursing the emperor in his presence.
+It was said that Emperor Wenzong was so fearful that he could not speak.
 Meanwhile, Qiu and the other eunuchs sent the Shence Army officers Liu Tailun (劉泰倫) and Wei Zhongqing (魏仲卿), with 500 soldiers each, armed with swords, to attack those they considered to be associates of Li Xun and Zheng Zhu.

 At that time, Wang Ya and the other chancellors were ready to have their regular lunch conference.
-A staff member informed them, "Soldiers are coming out of the palace and killing everyone they were meeting!"
+A staff member informed them, "Soldiers are coming out of the palace and killing everyone they meet!"
 The chancellors, unable to get on horses quickly, fled on foot.
 The officials of the legislative and examination bureaus, and the Jinwu soldiers, numbering over 1,000 people, were also trying to flee, but they were bottlenecked at the gate to the office of the chancellors, and eventually, the gates were closed with some 600 of them still trapped inside, and the Shence Army soldiers slaughtered them.
 Qiu and the other eunuchs also sent Shence Army soldiers to close all gates to the imperial city and enter various governmental offices to attack the officials.
 It was said that the officials and their guards, and civilians who happened to be in the offices, were all slaughtered – over 1,000 people.
 Various files, seals, books, and other equipment owned by the government were destroyed in the process.
 The eunuchs also sent cavalry soldiers outside the imperial city to try to capture those who had fled.